Why is Amivantamab-vmjw prescribed?

 Amivantamab-vmjw injection is useful to treat a certain type of non-small cell lung cancer (NSCLC) that spread to other body parts or cannot be removed by surgery, and has worsened either during or after treatment with platinum chemotherapy medications.

-Amivantamab-vmjw injection is in bispecific antibodies class of medications.
+Amivantamab-vmjw injection belongs to the bispecific antibodies class of medications.
 It works by helping your immune system to slow or stop the growth of cancer cells.

 How to use Amivantamab-vmjw?